-In addition, based on current AEMO practice, the provision of contingency raise and lower services is constrained, such that only a percentage (that can vary) of the requirement can be provided by a single generator (and in future potentially also a single
+In addition, based on current AEMO practice, the provision of contingency raise and lower services is constrained, such that only a percentage (that can vary) of the requirement can be provided by a single generator (and in future potentially also a single battery).
+For simplicity, the ERA's PLEXOS model has assumed a 30 percent constraint for all facilities (both generators and batteries) that provide these services and this assumption has been included in B-ROM.

-Constraint 8: Contingency services provided by the battery storage system must not exceed 30% of the market requirement.
+Constraint 8: Contingency services provided by the battery storage system must not exceed 30 percent of the market requirement.